-Rensselaer promotes, maintains, and improves individual and community health by teaching students individually and collectively how to take an active role in their own health care.
+Rensselaer promotes, maintains, and improves individual and community health by teaching students individually and collectively how to take an active role in their own health care, all while placing an emphasis on social justice, equity, diversity, and inclusion.

-Health promotion initiatives at Rensselaer utilize comprehensive, evidence-based practices to improve health knowledge, behaviors, and skills of Rensselaer students.
-It is our goal to lead students to positive change and/or reinforce existing knowledge, behaviors, and skills that support overall health and wellness.
+Health promotion initiatives at Rensselaer utilize comprehensive, trauma-informed, evidence-based practices to improve health knowledge, behaviors, and skills of Rensselaer students, thereby enhancing academic success.
+It is our goal to lead students to positive change and/or reinforce existing knowledge, behaviors, and skills that support overall physical and mental health and wellness.

 Programs & Topics Covered: